ilooner/DC_blog/DimensionsComputationBlog_Part_2.md

 #### The Code

-Setting up the Pre-Aggregation phase of Dimension Computation involves configurating a Dimension Computation operator.
+Setting up the Pre-Aggregation phase of Dimensions Computation involves configuring a Dimension Computation operator.
 There are several flavors of the Dimension Computation operator, the easiest to use out of the box for Java and dtAssemble is **DimensionsComputationFlexibleSingleSchemaPOJO**.
 This operator can receive any POJO as input (like our AdEvent) and requires the following configuration:

 * **A JSON Schema:** The JSON schema specifies the keys, aggregates, aggregators, dimension combinations, and time buckets to be used for Dimension Computation.
 An example of a schema that could be used for **AdEvents** is the following:
 ```